JakubTabor/Regression/Regression_Project/README.md

 * Various plots will gonna help me see what is the percentage of outliers in data and how my data is distributed
 * Especially we are looking for columns with normal distribution (gaussian columns)
 * And techniques of replacing outliers rather than removing them

+# I write some functions for data preprocessing
+*